Sensory toys for special needs help a child diagnosed with sensory challenges:

 It’s very lightweight and easy to take with you on the go.

-It also helps a child develop spatial and body awareness, muscle strength, and motor planning skills.
+Final Verdict: Helps a child to develop body awareness, muscle strength, and motor planning skills.

 Fidget spinners are ideal for a kid with autism, attention-deficit hyperactive disorder (ADHD), or attention deficit disorder (ADD).

 As the spinner rotates fast with a smooth rotation, children tend to find it entertaining.

 The spinner can help release stress and excess energy while strengthening numerous skillsets like: